Chicago/opengrid/Contribute.md

 - To be able to work on the project and experiment with changes you will need to clone the fork repo to your computer.

 ### Clone the fork repo:
-- If using the GitHub desktop application simply click on the button called “Clone in Desktop”.
+- If using the GitHub desktop application simply click on the button called **“Clone in Desktop”**.
 - Save the clone repository to a relevant location on your computer.

 <div align="center"><b> Example: git clone https://github.com/YOUR-USERNAME/cloned repository</div></b>